j-yarbrough/j-yarbrough.github.io/src/portfolio/podcasts.md

   parent: Portfolio
   order: 3
 ---
 Below you will find a listing of podcasts in which Justin has appeared.
-Listings of items Justin has written and other media items Justin has appeared in can be found on the [writing](/writing) and [other media](/media) pages.
+To see other work Justin has done, check out the other sections of his [portfolio page](/portfolio/).

-If you would like Justin to appear on your podcast you can [contact him.](/contact)
+If you would like Justin to appear on your podcast you can [contact him](/contact).

 {% accordiongroup "Podcast Samples" %}